 However, if you don’t want to drive, don’t fear!
 The public transport systems in the Netherlands are excellent, especially the trains.
 They are also generally quite reasonably priced.
 So you can get to most places very easily by train, bus, or ferry.

 I spent a month living in Dordrecht, just outside of Rotterdam, and never once experienced a delayed train.
 Even the buses were always right on schedule!
-Use Google Maps to plot your route – and if you get stuck there’s usually very good information on the tourist board’s website.
+Use Google Maps to plot your route – and if you get stuck, there’s usually very good information on the tourist board’s website.

 If you have a great recommendation to add to this list of the best places to visit in the Netherlands – please leave a comment!